 With regard to the financial services sector specifically, we have continued to see significant activity with many new fund management company applications being made to the Central Bank of Ireland (Central Bank) and total assets in Irish domiciled funds reaching an all time record high of €3.51 trillion in April 2021.
 One of the key drivers in asset growth has been the exchange-traded fund (ETF) market, with Ireland being the largest hub for ETFs in the European Union.
 Recent changes in Irish limited partnership legislation is also hoped to prove attractive for asset managers seeking to establish structures focusing on private equity, venture capital, private debt and real assets investment strategies in Europe.

 General introduction to the regulatory framework

-The Central Bank of Ireland (Central Bank) is responsible for the authorisation and supervision of regulated financial service providers in Ireland, including regulated investment funds, investment managers, and insurance and reinsurance undertakings.
+The Central Bank is responsible for the authorisation and supervision of regulated financial service providers in Ireland, including regulated investment funds, investment managers, and insurance and reinsurance undertakings.
 The powers delegated to the Central Bank are set out in the laws and regulations applicable to the relevant financial services sector.
 In addition, the Central Bank issues guidance in relation to various aspects of the authorisation and ongoing requirements applicable to financial service providers.
 In general terms, the Central Bank expects that best practice be adopted by an authorised entity, and requires that financial services providers have systems, procedures and policies in place to ensure that regulatory requirements are met and to mitigate risk.